Personal Savings Allowance: Overview and Q&As

 If you currently complete a self assessment tax return you should continue to do so.

 For further information about these changes, go to the GOV.UK website and search for Personal Savings Allowance.
-Full details will be added to the GOV.UK website in April when the new rules come into effect.

 The following questions and answers should help if you receive credit interest on your accounts.